mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Orca follow no one single religious belief.
 Some Orca follow religions naturally developed from the veneration of their ancestors into a fully realised system of worship.
 This religion's name is impossible for non-cetaceans to pronounce but it is most closely translated as 'the Way'.
 Orca believe that after death, the spirit or soul of female Orca continue to watch over their descendants and bring fortune or misfortune to the family based on how they are honored.

-Other Orca have found Terran religions of Asian origin, such as Daoism and Buddhism, to fit with their particular worldview and psychology.
+Other Orca have found [[Terra|Terran]] religions of Asian origin, such as Daoism and Buddhism, to fit with their particular worldview and psychology.

 **The Way:** Traditionally, Orca do not keep physical records of their history or culture but commit it to memory and pass it on through song to younger generations.
 The Way, therefore, has developed regional variations as it has been passed on down the generations, the differences becoming more pronounced among Orca populations, which live on different planets.
 The exact details of the Way may vary from Orca-to-Orca, and community-to- community, but differing denominations share many common beliefs.